A conceptual fly-through of UBCO Downtown (June 2022) courtesy of UBC Properties Trust.

 UBCO’s capital plan envisions 460,000 sq. ft. of new academic space over the next decade, alongside additional student housing developments such as the new Skeena student residence (220 beds) and Nechako student commons and residence (220 beds) to be completed in 2021.

-What is being created downtown?
+what’s being created

 At the Doyle Avenue location, UBC is planning for approximately 80,000 sq. ft. for academic and research uses as well as additional shared-use areas, office, residential and some amenity spaces.